wurli/tidyverse-dev-bot/news-files-annotated/ggplot2.md

 !begin-bullets-37!

+-   !begin-bullet!
--   The position of x and y axes can now be changed using the `position` argument in `scale_x_*`and `scale_y_*` which can take `top` and `bottom`, and `left` and `right` respectively.
+    The position of x and y axes can now be changed using the `position` argument in `scale_x_*`and `scale_y_*` which can take `top` and `bottom`, and `left` and `right` respectively.
 The themes of top and right axes can be modified using the `.top` and `.right` modifiers to `axis.text.*` and `axis.title.*`.
+    !end-bullet!

 !end-bullets-37!